XML-Travelgate/xtg-content-articles-pub/docs/hotel-push/messages-files/notify-messages.md

 ### HotelResNotif

-If the Channel manager allows reservation delivery.
+Only implements if the Channel manager allows reservation delivery.

 During the booking process, we will send a HotelResNotifRQ message to the Channel to inform about the reservations.
 The Channel will process the booking info and will inform us of the reservation status.
 TGX will process the response from the Channel's system and will proceed with the reservation process.

 If the Channel has the booking locator of the reservation, they can send it in the HotelResNotifRS.